polyseam/platform-engineering/docs/dagger/README.md

 ✅ The main branch automatically provisions infrastructure using Terraform.

-✅ An Azure Blob Storage Account is Deployed.
+✅ An Azure Blob Storage Account is deployed.

 By integrating our Dagger pipeline into GitHub Actions, we ensure that our Terraform deployment process is efficient, repeatable, and secure! 🎉